Order On-Line Site Map Search

 What is Wraps Per Inch (WPI)?

-Measuring and universally communicating a yarn's thickness
+Measuring and universally communicating a yarn thickness

 WPI is a yarn thickness measurement that is familiar to spinners, but can be beneficial to non-spinners as well.
 WPI is an acronym for Wraps Per Inch.

-This type of measurement provides a more universal way of describing the characteristics of a yarn's thickness, than sometimes happens with the confusing terms for worsted, sport, 8-ply, jumper, etc.
+This type of measurement provides a more universal way of describing the characteristics of a yarn's thickness than sometimes happens with the confusing terms for worsted, sport, 8-ply, jumper, etc.

 Have you ever had an occasion where the belly band of an unknown yarn was missing?
 Or an unspecified coned yarn?
 Also, you can expand beyond those yarns designated as "knitting yarns" to other perfectly good yarns known to weavers, hand spinners, etc., By understanding this concept, you can make more knowledgeable decisions about yarn substitution.